Mohamed-Y0/Pixify/README.md

 ---

-## 📜 License

-This project is **open source** under the MIT License.

----

 ## 👤 Author

 Developed by **Slayver** 🧠⚡
-Learning & building tools to become a full-stack engineer.
+Learning & building tools to become an Engineer.

 ---